sul-dlss/DeveloperPlaybook/best-practices/ticket_writing.md

 The three fields give the implementer understanding that they need to properly implement the feature.

 * The Actor - Who is using the feature.
 We may also ask, "Who is prevented from using the feature?"
-* The intent - Here we're describing what they are trying to acchieve.
+* The intent - Here we're describing what they are trying to achieve.
 This should not be describing any part of the UI, it's about what the user wants to do.
 * The goal - What does the end state look like?
 What is the big picture goal?